RHB Multi Currency Account vs Wise: Which is Best for Malaysians in 2026?

 |

 But all these features do come with fees.
-There are fees to get the debit card, for ATM withdrawals and annual fees, as well as a 1% foreign transaction fee if you spend a currency you don’t hold in your account.
+There are annual fees for the debit card and ATM withdrawals, as well as a 1% foreign transaction fee if you spend a currency you don’t hold in your account.

 Learn more about the RHB multi-currency account here.